Former Harvard professor --- Douglas Winslow Cooper, Ph.D. --- will help you write and publish your book quickly, easily, and inexpensively.

 Why Write a Book?

+Send the world a message.
 You have more to say than can fit on your tombstone or in a 140-character Tweet or in a Facebook or blog post, and you would like the size and the staying power of having your story published in a book.
 Let me tell you about some new authors who have written and published with me [see more about the books at amazon.com]:

-· I wrote and published Ting and I: A Memoir of Love, Courage, and Devotion partly as a gift to my wife and friends and family and the nurses who have cared for my special spouse, Tina Su Cooper, and partly to tell others of the power of love, the importance of marriage, and the value of life, even severely handicapped life.
+Say thanks.
+I wrote and published Ting and I: A Memoir of Love, Courage, and Devotion partly as a gift to my wife and friends and family and the nurses who have cared for my special spouse, Tina Su Cooper, and partly to tell others of the power of love, the importance of marriage, and the value of life, even severely handicapped life.
 It was a “message” book, favorably reviewed and the object of several fine articles in local publications.

-· Marie Elizabeth Foglia and I co-authored her memoir, Ava Gardner’s Daughter?
+· Make a claim.
+Marie Elizabeth Foglia and I co-authored her memoir, Ava Gardner’s Daughter?
 An Investigation into Two Women’s Pasts, to state Marie’s claim to be that movie star’s only, and unacknowledged, child.
 Despite her vivid memories and some circumstantial evidence supporting her belief, the DNA test that the book succeeded in getting Gardner’s relatives to perform did not support her recollection.

 · Sometimes writing your book is therapeutic.
 Mary E. Seaman and I co-authored her memoir, Kidnapped Twice: Then Betrayed and Abused, the story of her partial recovery from a traumatic childhood, a recovery she felt has been aided by the writing of her book.
+Cheryl Barrett wrote Good Grief partly for others and partly for herself, to get over the death of her husband after their 40+ years of marriage.

-· Presented primarily for friends and family, but a delightful read for others, Home Is Where the Story Begins: Memoir of a Happy Childhood, by Kathleen Blake Shields, tells of a poor family in a small town in New York that provided its three daughters with wise and loving nurture as they grew up in the 1960s.
+· Give a present primarily for friends and family, but a delightful read for others, Home Is Where the Story Begins: Memoir of a Happy Childhood, by Kathleen Blake Shields, tells of a poor family in a small town in New York that provided its three daughters with wise and loving nurture as they grew up in the 1960s.
 The stories are heartwarming, and I am proud to have coached, written the Foreword, and edited.

-· Several more books are in the works: The Flesh, written by a reformed strip-tease artist, is designed to discourage other women from going into this life.
-How to Manage Nursing Care at Home, being written by myself and Diane Beggin, RN, will help others handle this difficult and increasingly common situation.
+· Help others learn from your experience.
+Several more books are in the works: The Flesh, written by a reformed strip-tease artist, is designed to discourage other women from going into this life.
+How to Manage Nursing Care at Home, written by myself and Diane Beggin, RN, will help others handle this difficult and increasingly common situation.
 The Last Drumbeat, a Civil War novel written by Loretta Q. Pickens, tells the story of a mother’s search for her Confederate Army sons and, in parallel, the saga of her young son’s participation as a drummer in the Army of Northern Virginia, using material drawn from Ms. Pickens’s family archives.
 What Ever Happened to My White Picket Fence? is Janet Johnson Schliff’s memoir of recovery from a brain tumor that was the size of an orange when it was finally discovered and removed; she has become an expert/advocate for those with brain injuries and has testified before New York State officials.

 As you can see, the motives for writing were varied and individual, here ranging from therapeutic to commercial to philosophical to political to familial to self-actualization.
 Although your book will open up opportunities for you, it is not likely to become a best-seller, so you have to find its worth independent of royalty checks.
 Becoming an author is achieving a challenging goal, like running a marathon, completing a cross-country trek, building something impressive.
 You will be pleased and those who know you will be, too.